Supported file types

 Unicode file |

-P4 Server not in Unicode mode do not support the
+Line-ending translations are performed automatically.
+Services not in unicode mode do not support the

 For details, see the Internationalization Notes. |